fegge/ansible-security/README.md

 ## Role Variables
 - `slack_webhook`: Needed to post SSH logins to Slack.
 Defined in _defaults/main.yml_ and defaults to the empty string.
 (If the default is not overridden SSH logging is disabled.)
+- `ssh_port`: Set to 22 but can be changed conveniently in case you choose to use a different SSH Port.
+It is genereally recommended to do so.
+If you wish not to touch this setting, no action is required.

 ## Example Playbook